neondatabase/website/content/docs/reference/glossary.md

 A unique identifier used to authenticate a user or a calling program to an API.
 An API key is required to authenticate to the Neon API.
 For more information, see [Using API keys](/docs/get-started-with-neon/using-api-keys/).

+### Backpressure

+A mechanism that manages the lag between the Pageserver and compute node or the Pageserver and Write-Ahead Log (WAL) service.
+If a compute node or WAL service runs ahead of the Pageserver, the time to serve page requests increases, which can result in timeout errors.

 <a id="branches-coming-soon/"></a>

 ### Branch